 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Professor Zimbardo joins us today from the firehouse studio in New York.
-He is Professor Emeritus of psychology at Stanford University where he’s taught for the last half century.
+Professor Philip Zimbardo has just written a new book that for the first time tells the full story of the famed Stanford prison experiment.
+It’s called The Lucifer Effect: Understanding How Good People Turn Evil.
+Professor Zimbardo joins us today from the firehouse studio in New York.
+He’s professor emeritus of psychology at Stanford University, where he’s taught for the last half-century.
 He delivered his final lecture there earlier this month.
-Professor Zimbardo also recently served as President of the American Psychological Association and is now Director of the new center for Interdisciplinary Policy Education and Research on Terrorism.
+Professor Zimbardo also recently served as president of the American Psychological Association and is now director of the new Center for Interdisciplinary Policy Education and Research on Terrorism.

 AMY GOODMAN: Well, why don’t you begin by just explaining, setting the stage for us, how did this experiment begin?

 PHILIP ZIMBARDO: The experiment is really a study in how ordinary people, even good people, can be seduced or corrupted by powerful social situations.
 What we did was, we began by selecting two dozen people, as you indicated, from among 75 who had answered an ad I placed in the city newspaper.
 And the ad simply said, "Wanted: College students for study of prison life.
 Expected to run for two weeks."